PLU COVID-19 Vaccine Policy - updated May 2023

-The university will continue to review CDC, Washington State, Northwest Conference, and NCAA guidance to determine policy and procedures for participation in other university activities.
+The university will continue to monitor and review CDC, Washington State, Northwest Conference, and NCAA guidance to determine aligned policy and procedures for participation in university activities.

 Please visit our COVID-19 Vaccine FAQs for further information.